hollyschinsky/spotify-browser/module5.md

 ## Swipeouts

-Now let's add swipeout handling to our list template to allow a user to do various actions without leaving the list.
+Now let's look at how we can use swipeout handling with Framework7.
+Swipeouts are a common pattern that allow a user to swipe left or right to uncover further actions to take on a list item.
+Notice the colored buttons shown on the list items below.

     <img class="screenshot-md" src="images/play-front.png"/><img class="screenshot-md" src="images/swipe-front.png"/>

+The iOS Reminders app is another good example of using swipeouts.

-1. Open index.html, locate the list template definition and change this section to:
+1. Open index.html, locate the list template definition and take a look at the parts with swipeout related classes.

             <li class="swipeout">
                <div class="swipeout-content">